atk4/book/en/core-features/objects.rst

 -----------------

-As we have seen, ``AbstractObject`` provides a number of useful properties to every object in your app.
+As we have seen, ``AbstractObject`` provides a number of useful properties to every object in your application.
 Here's a complete reference:

 +--------------------+---------+----------------------------------------------------------------------------+
 | Property           | Access  | Description                                                                |